 This couldn’t be farther from the truth.

 The more you plan – the freer you will be.
 Period.

 On this episode, we explore a number of tools and techniques that will help you create more time in our daily lives.
 From the importance of honoring our commitments to ourselves and saying “no” to multitasking, trying, and distractions, we cover everything you need to know to make time for the things that matter most.

 We cover a lot of ground in this podcast.
-So if you haven’t yet joined the Self Coaching Scholars, make sure you grab a pen and some paper and ready to take some notes!
+So if you haven’t yet joined the Get Coached, make sure you grab a pen and some paper and ready to take some notes!